 - Scaring mice out of their hiding places.

 - Eating out of the garbage.

 - Stealing rabbits from traps.

-If you have found this first quiz helpful, please consider using my set of five White Fang reading quizzes.
+It’s not rocket science.
+Using White Fang comprehension questions and answers holds student accountable and fosters engagement.
+If you have found the first quiz helpful, consider using all five White Fang reading quizzes.